valkey-io/valkey-doc/commands/xread.md

 fashion to `BRPOP` or `BZPOPMIN` and others.

-Please note that before reading this page, if you are new to streams, we recommend to read [our introduction to Redis Streams](/topics/streams-intro).
+Please note that before reading this page, if you are new to streams, we recommend to read [our introduction to Valkey Streams](/topics/streams-intro).

 ## Non-blocking usage